 Choosing the Right Social Media Platform(s) for Your Campaign

 Which platforms should you choose for your campaign?
-The answer to this question eludes many marketing teams, so by default, a lot of marketers just go ahead and run campaigns on Instagram alone.
+The answer to this question eludes many marketing teams.
+So, by default, a lot of marketers just go ahead and run influencer campaigns on Instagram alone.
 Instagram influencer marketing is definitely important.
 But each of the other major social media platforms offer advantages that are naturally a good fit for achieving different campaign goals.

 Instagram is the most popular platform for running influencer campaigns by a long-shot, with 79 percent of brands using Instagram for influencer campaigns, compared with Facebook (46 percent), YouTube (36 percent), Twitter (24 percent), and LinkedIn (12 percent), according to Influencer Marketing Hub.

 The factors that determine where your influencer campaigns should run are your product and your audience:

 - Knowing what your audience needs to see and hear in order to understand the value of your product